Murder of Muriel McKay: Aftermath

-The Hosein brothers were sent to prison where they attempted to appeal their sentence in March 1971.
+The Hosein brothers were sent to prison, where they attempted to appeal their sentences in March 1971.
 In November 1987 and September 1994, Arthur unsuccessfully applied for parole.
-Arthur died in Ashworth Secure Hospital in 2009, whereas Nizamodeen served twenty years and was deported to Trinidad after his release.
+He died at Ashworth Secure Hospital in 2009, whereas Nizamodeen served 20 years and was deported to Trinidad following his release.

-The nature of the case led to widespread media coverage, along with numerous hoaxes, prank letters and phone calls to the McKay home.
-Psychic Gerard Croiset, who had participated in a number of famous missing person investigations, also became involved, although the accuracy of his information has been grossly exaggerated.
-Because of the notoriety of the case, likenesses of the Hosein brothers were displayed in the Chamber of Horrors in Madame Tussauds, alongside those of murderers Donald Neilson and Graham Young.
+The nature of the case led to widespread media coverage, along with numerous hoaxes, prank letters, and phone calls to the McKay home.
+The Dutch psychic Gerard Croiset, who had participated in several high‑profile missing person investigations, also became involved, although the accuracy of his information has been widely overstated.
+Because of the notoriety of the case, likenesses of the Hosein brothers were displayed in the Chamber of Horrors at Madame Tussauds, alongside those of murderers Donald Neilson and Graham Young.

-In 2017, Kelvin MacKenzie's review of Ink, a play about the history of The Sun, described the portion of the play about McKay's kidnapping as its "most dramatic moment".
-Jane Martinson, in her review for The Guardian, described that portion of the play as its "most uncomfortable moment".
+In 2017, Kelvin MacKenzie's review of Ink, a play about the history of The Sun, described the section concerning McKay's kidnapping as its "most dramatic moment".
+Jane Martinson, in her review for The Guardian, described the same portion as the play's "most uncomfortable moment".

+The incident left Anna Murdoch, the kidnappers' originally intended target, feeling isolated and unsettled, eventually prompting the Murdoch family to return to Australia.
+Anna, who later served on the board of News Corporation, died on 17 February 2026 at the age of 81.

+In 2026, McKay's kidnapping was referenced in Dynasty: The Murdochs, a four‑part documentary series about the Murdoch family's media empire and internal dynamics, which premiered on Netflix on 13 March 2026.
+The series explored aspects of the family's history, including the impact of the McKay case on Anna Murdoch and the broader Murdoch narrative.
+Additionally, the Channel 5 true‑crime documentary series A Killer Makes a Call featured an episode on McKay's kidnapping from her Wimbledon home, detailing the telephone calls made by Arthur and Nizamodeen as part of the ransom demands and police investigation.
+This episode was released on 10 March 2026.